cloudfoundry-community/terraform-aws-cf-install/README.md

 ## Module Outputs
 If you wish to use this module in conjunction with `terraform-aws-cf-net` to create more than one `cf` instance in a single VPC, that is fully supported.
-The following variables are outputs of the module, suitable to be used as variable inputs to the `terraform-aws-cf-net` module:
+First, uncomment the `output` for the following variables in aws-cf-install.tf.
+They are suitable to be used as variable inputs to the `terraform-aws-cf-net` module:

 ```
 aws_vpc_id